 I also remember what I wore.
 What I painstakingly picked out so I would feel confident instead of shy.
 I was 10 and I intuitively knew that what I wore would impact how I felt.

 Fast-forward a few years, I was a freshman at the University of Southern California and I didn’t know a soul.
-It hit me that my parents were going to be 2,000 miles away in the Chicago suburb that had become my home.
+It hit me that my parents were going to be 2,000 miles away in the Chicago suburb that had become my home — I was an emotional mess that first week.

-My style was my armor.
+To find my way that first semester, my style was my armor.
 I went to class, rushed my sorority, and navigated the social scene.
-I discovered designer jeans (and never looked back!), and my style began to evolve.
-Sweats weren’t an option to wear to class.
-I understood even then that what I wore affected how I felt and how I performed.
+I discovered designer jeans, branched out from polos and my style began to evolve.
+Sweats weren’t an option to wear to class — I understood even then that what I wore affected how I felt and how I performed.

 It’s only in the last couple of years that studies have come out that supported my initial intuitions.

-When I entered the workforce as an Advertising Analyst (that A in accounting paid off!) for Robinsons May, I didn’t dress like an Analyst.
-I dressed like myself, which meant I was often mistaken for a Buyer.
+When I entered the workforce as an Advertising Analyst for Robinsons May, I didn’t ‘dress like an Analyst.’
+I dressed for myself, which meant I was often mistaken for a Buyer.

 But eventually I started to wonder about WHY I was doing what I was doing.

-I knew I needed to use my business degree and creative mind to do something more than simply climb the ranks as a merchandiser to CEO of a Fashion Company.
+I knew I needed to use my business degree and creative mind to do something more than simply climb the ranks from merchandiser to CEO of a Fashion Company.
+Also, the industry was already showing signs of being broken and I couldn’t climb fast enough to make the difference I wanted to make at that time.

-So, in 2008 I started building Ustyled.
+So, in 2008 I quit to launch Ustyled.
 It started small, working as a freelance personal stylist and building my community via blogs and speaking.
 Always, my intention reached beyond simply launching another Fashion company or being another personal stylist in Los Angeles.
 My intention is to build a company—one that happens to be a Fashion company—that empowers women to collaborate, speak up, lead, and be the change they want to see in this world.

-Join our community by signing up below to receive our newsletter, We’ll alert you in your email inbox when a new blog post goes live, when we’re launching something exciting, or when we want to share something inspiring.
+I’d love to invite you to join our community by signing up below to receive our newsletter and following Ustyled on social media (see below).
+You’ll be in the know for when a new blog post goes live, when we’re launching something exciting, or when we want to share something inspiring.

 To your Style Power Success!